jss367/jss367.github.io/_posts/2022-02-06-fastai-notes-and-thoughts.md

 from fastai.vision.all import *
 ```

-## There's Hidden Stuff All Around
+## There's Hidden Stuff All Over

-There's a lot of cool features hidden around FastAI.
+There are a lot of cool features hidden around FastAI.
 These are great when you know they're there, but surprising when you run into one unexpectedly.

-Let's say you're got a model in at `analysis/catsvdogs/models/my_model` that you want to load.
+Let's say you've got a model in at `analysis/catsvdogs/models/my_model` that you want to load.
 So you create a `Path` with it and point `learn.load` to it.
 But instead of loading, this causes an error.

 ```python